Tumor antigens recognized by T lymphocytes: Targeting tumor antigens in cancer immunotherapy

+The use of nanoparticles loaded with whole-cell antigens from cancer cells can specifically activate peripheral blood ETAST in vitro, allowing for the accurate and comprehensive assessment of peripheral ETAST levels through the detection of activated ETAST.
+ETASTs activated by tumor antigen specificity are in an activated state, while other T cells remain in a non-activated state.
+By detecting the activation marker CD137 and the cytotoxic marker IFN-γ that are expressed only after antigen activation, we can differentiate ETASTs from other T cells, effectively translating the distinction between activated and non-activated states.
+This approach allows for a comprehensive and accurate assessment of the peripheral ETAST population.
+Clinical trials conducted in patients with lung and esophageal cancer indicate that the levels of ETASTs in cancer patients are higher than those in healthy individuals.
+The levels of ETASTs in the patient's blood will only increase after immunotherapy takes effect.
+The results of single-cell sequencing also support this conclusion.
+This is a highly specific, accurate, and comprehensive detection method that overcomes MHC (HLA-restricted) and tumor antigen diversity, which can serve as a biomarker to predict the efficacy of immunotherapy in cancer patients and can also be used to evaluate the effectiveness of treatment regimens such as radiotherapy and oncolytic viruses.

 Vaccines

 Tumor-specific antigens encoded by mutated genes were considered to be unsuitable for vaccines because they are different for every patient.
 However, these are very promising antigens and the progress in genome sequencing appears now to make it possible to identify such antigens for individual patients and use them as personalized vaccines.

 Antigens encoded by cancer-germline genes such as MAGEA1 and MAGEA3 have been used in the form of antigenic peptide, protein or recombinant viruses harbouring a sequence coding for the antigen.
 Clinical responses have been observed in a small minority (< 10%) of patients.
 However, so far, large randomized trials have failed to demonstrate significant benefit to the patients.

 Melanocytic differentiation antigen gp100 has also been used as a vaccine and extended survival has been observed in the group of vaccinated patients.

 WT1 (Wilms Tumor protein 1) is an antigen expressed in a restricted set of normal cells including renal cells and hematopoietic cells.
 It is overexpressed in many leukemias.
 Vaccinations with WT1 antigenic peptide alone or with dendritic cells pulsed with the peptide have produced clinical responses in some patients.

 For cervical carcinoma patients, long antigenic peptides derived from HPV proteins were used in cancer vaccines.
 It was shown that relative to the corresponding 9 amino acid peptides these peptides of 30-40 amino acids were better incorporated and presented by dendritic cells, leading to improved immunogenicity.
 Tumoral regressions were observed in initial stages of the disease.